FA Disability Talent Programme

 FA Disability Talent Hubs have been established to deliver engagement sessions for players with Cerebral Palsy, Deaf Players, and Partially Sighted Players.
 Sessions will enable continued talent identification and will impact younger players previously engaged in Regional Talent Centres.
 The hubs cater for two separate age bands, 7 - 11 and 12 - 16, and will be used as a 'checkpoint' for these players and will have robust processes to link players to a appropriate mainstream clubs or impairment specific clubs.

-Staffordshire currently hosts 1 of 13 FA Disability Talent Hubs, headed up by Stoke City Community Trust working in partnership with Staffordshire FA and Staffordshire University.
+Staffordshire currently hosts 1 of 13 FA Disability Talent Hubs, which is lead by Stoke City Community Trust working in partnership with Staffordshire FA.

-If you wish to gain more information or would like to refer a player to the Talent Hub please contact our Football Development Officer (Disability).
+If you wish to gain more information or would like to refer a player to the Talent Programme, please contact our Equality Officer.